carrba/terraform-aws-tech-test/README.md

 2. We would like to be able to run the same stack closer to our customers in the US.
 Please build the same stack in the us-east-1 (Virginia) region.
 Note that Virginia has a different number of availability zones which we would like to take advantage of for better resilience.
 As for a CIDR block for the VPC use whatever you feel like, providing it's compliant with RFC-1918 and does not overlap with the dublin network.(Run terraform apply within ec2/US diretory)

 3. We are looking to improve the security of our network and have decided we need a bastion server to avoid logging on directly to our servers.
 Add a bastion server, the bastion should be the only route to SSH onto servers in the VPC.
-(Run terraform apply withinec2/Bastion)
+(Run terraform apply within ec2/Bastion)

 4. We are looking for a Python3 Lambda function which writes the state of the instance(s) from the previous solution to a DynamoDB table every hour, and nothing on the table should be older than a day.
-(TODO)
+(In progress ecs/lamda)